siddharthaxroy/test/content/principles/index.md

 - Stats 001: Without data, you are just someone with an opinion
 - Stats 001.1: Outrage, offense, and empty virtue-signals are not data points
 - Stats 101: Anecdotes are not reliable[^3]
-- Stats 101.1: Large datasets almost always trump anecdotes/anecdata
+- Stats 101.1: Large datasets are usually more reliable than anecdotes/anecdata
 - Stats 201: Correlation is not causation[^12]
 - Stats 201.1: Correlation can tend to causation with multiple lines of evidence and tightly controlled studies (e.g., RCTs)

-Last updated: October 10, 2021
+Last updated: January 1, 2022

 #### Footnotes: